turingschool/md_launch_curriculum/Mod2/Project/index.md

 - Explore:
     * Dive into a new (not written by you) code base!
     * Using TDD to add additional features!
+(For any new feature that you create, try writing the tests first, and then creating the code that makes those tests pass!)

 ## Project Description